Business Administration: Associate Professor

 Institute for Management Studies: Associate Professor of Business Administration

-Before pursuing an academic career, Professor Sterngold worked in advertising, politics and economic development.
-He was the first director of the Economic Development Council of Georgia under the leadership of former Governor Zell Miller, and he served as an economic planner for government agencies in Florida and Georgia.
-After earning his MBA, Professor Sterngold worked for NH&S Advertising in Chicago on the Betty Crocker account (General Mills).
+Before pursuing an academic career, Sterngold worked in advertising, marketing, environmental planning and state economic development.
+He was the first director of the Economic Development Council of Georgia under the leadership of former Governor Zell Miller, and he worked as an economic planner for the South Florida Water Management District, which controls the water resources in the southern half of the Florida.
+Sterngold worked in Client Relations for Needham, Harper and Steers Advertising in Chicago on the Betty Crocker account (General Mills).

-Professor Sterngold has served as a marketing consultant to several business and nonprofit clients, including McDonald's Corporation, Bell Labs (Lucent Technologies), Woodlands Bank, Pennsylvania College of Technology, City of Williamsport, SEDA-Council of Governments, Centre County Visitors Bureau, U.S. District Court for the Middle District of Pennsylvania, and the Centre Region Planning Commission.
+Since becoming a college professor, Sterngold has continued to accept summer consulting projects that will enhance his teaching and research, including assignments with McDonald's Corporation, Woodlands Bank, Pennsylvania College of Technology, City of Williamsport, SEDA-Council of Governments, Centre County Visitors Bureau, U.S. District Court for the Middle District of Pennsylvania and the Centre Region Planning Commission.